caojiguo/FDA.review2025/Function-on-Scalar Regression/README.md

-This folder should consist of one .RData file and two .R files, including:
+# Neural Networks for Function-on-Scalar Regression

+This directory contains the dataset and R code for implementing the neural netowrk-based function-on-scalar regression models (NNBB, NNSS, NNBR & NNSR) proposed in the manuscript "[Neural Networks for Scalar Input and Functional Output](https://link.springer.com/article/10.1007/s11222-023-10287-3)".

+### Files

-1. asfr.RData: the age-specific fertility rate (ASFR) data set.
+- `asfr.RData`: the age-specific fertility rate (ASFR) data set.

-2. FoS_reg_functions.R: includes the main functions to impletment the neural network-based (NN-based) function-on-scalar (FoS) regression models (NNBB, NNSS, NNBR & NNSR) proposed in the manuscript "Neural Networks for Scalar Input and Functional Output", along with two existing models (FoS linear and FAM).
+- `FoS_reg_functions.R`: the main functions to impletment NNBB, NNSS, NNBR & NNSR, along with two existing models (FoS linear and FAM).
 This file needs to be sourced.

-3. FoS_reg_demo.R: contains the R codes for analyzing the age-specific fertility rate data set using the NN-based models (NNBB, NNSS, NNBR & NNSR) and the tranditional approaches (FoS linear and FAM).
+- `FoS_reg_demo.R`: code for analyzing the age-specific fertility rate data set using the NN-based models (NNBB, NNSS, NNBR & NNSR) and the tranditional approaches (FoS linear and FAM).